stjude/comet/WSI_analysis/confusion_matrix/readme.md

-Here we provide the confusion matrices for several analysis of the COMET project.
-Due to size issue, her we only provide mean, std, and 95% CIs for each method.
-Complete matrices across runs can be requested from authors.
+Here we provide the confusion matrices for several analysis of the COMET project as zipped pickle files.